Illuminating science since 2003

 THE ESPRESSO BAR

-The Espresso Bar is now Literati Coffee, so these menus are no more.
-Still, I’m proud of the process.
-As I did with the mural, I scanned lettering typed on Michael’s grandfather’s typewriter.
+At one time, Literati had a coffeeshop called The Espresso Bar.
+For the design of their menus, I scanned lettering typed on Michael’s grandfather’s typewriter, as I had done for the mural.
 Then to arrange the menu and to center the text for the second sign, I set up a monospaced grid in Photoshop.
 The final signs were printed on banners with pole pockets, so they could hang from the ceiling like big sheets of typewriter paper.
 You know, variations on a theme.

 THE BOOK